 - Ong SG, Lee WH, Zhou Y, Wu JC (2018).
 Mining exosomal microRNAs from human-induced pluripotent stem cells-derived cardiomyocytes for cardiac regeneration.
 Methods in Molecular Biology, 1733:127-136.
 PMID: 29435928.

 - Lee WH, Chen W, Shao N, Xiao D, Qin X, Baker N, Bae H, Shukla P, Wu H, Kodo K, Ong SG, Wu JC.
 (2017).
 Comparison of non-coding RNAs in exosomes and functional efficacy of human embryonic stem cell-versus induced pluripotent stem cell-derived cardiomyocytes.
 Stem Cells, 35(10):2138-2149.
 PMID: 28710827.

 *Denotes co-first authors

-The Lee lab focuses on the use of human induced pluripotent stem cells to study the interplay between environmental exposure and the development of cardiovascular diseases.
+The Lee lab focuses on the use of human induced pluripotent stem cells (iPSCs) to study the interplay between environmental exposure and the development of cardiovascular diseases.
 We seek to achieve this understanding by various cellular, genetic and biochemical approaches coupled with patients’ data.
-A recent focus of our research is to develop a cellular model of human origin to assess potential cardiovascular susceptibility associated with the use of e-cigarettes.
+A recent focus of our research is to develop a cellular model of human origin to assess potential cardiovascular susceptibility associated with radiation and e-cigarette/cigarette use.